 - 10 GB free disk space

-The configuration settings are stored in a SQL database.
+The Sitrion ONE HUB configuration settings and user credentials are stored in an encrypted SQL database.
 This requires a SQL Server instance (2008 or higher)

 There are tree connectivity modes for the Hub to connect to the Sitrion ONE Cloud Platform.

-- TCP Relay mode (Preffered) – This mode provides the best performance but is not compatible with a web proxy configuration.
+- TCP Relay mode (Preferred) – This mode provides the best performance but is not compatible with a web proxy configuration.